-Ex-San Diego Mayor Kevin Faulconer announces bid to unseat California Gov. Newsom
+Ex-San Diego Mayor Kevin Faulconer announces bid to unseat California Governor Newsom

+"Governor Newsom has botched the basics during this crisis...His continuous failures are an immediate hazard to the state of California, and he must be replaced."

 Former San Diego Mayor Kevin Faulconer on Tuesday formally threw his name in the ring to replace Gavin Newsom as governor of California, becoming the first major Republican to challenge the Democrat who is facing a growing recall threat over his handling of the coronavirus pandemic.

-Speaking at an elementary school in Los Angeles where schools remain closed -- Faulconer spoke of Sacramento's failed leadership and the need to get kids back in school.
+Speaking at a public elementary school in Los Angeles where schools remain closed -- Faulconer spoke of Sacramento's failed leadership and the need to get kids back in school.

 "It's become the land of broken promises.
-And the promise breaker and chief is Gavin Newsom."
+And the promise breaker and chief is Gavin Newsom," Faulconer said after arriving by bus to announce his run for governor.

+Faulconer railed against Newsom, saying that despite the harm he has caused the state, he has suffered none of the consequences.

+"Governor Newsom has botched the basics during this crisis.
+Millions of our public school children are being left behind.
+He's unable to give unemployment to Californians while racking up $31 billion in fraud," Faulconer said.
+"And our great state is one of the slowest at distributing life-saving vaccines.
+His continuous failures are an immediate hazard to the state of California, and he must be replaced."

 Faulconer, a moderate Republican city councilman, was elected mayor of the Democratic-leaning San Diego in early 2014 in a special election brought about by the resignation of Democrat Bob Filner over sexual harassment allegations.
 He won re-election in 2016 with nearly 60% of the vote.